LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 .. literalinclude:: ../source/examples/remove_zeros/remove_zeros.cs
    :start-after: chunk
    :end-before: chunk
+   :linenos:

 Adding a ``Main`` demostration method, you get our full example :repsrc:`remove_zeros/remove_zeros.cs`.

 Initialization Exercise
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+a.
+In the ``NoZeros` function above,
+    what are the values in the array ``notzero`` just after
+    line 12 is executed?

+#.
 In the :ref:`new_upper`  or our version of ``NewUpper`` in
     :repsrc:`string_array/string_array_demo.cs`
-look in the ``NewUpper`` function immediately after you first create
+    consider the execution of the ``NewUpper`` function
+    immediately after you first create
     the string array that you are going to later return.
-Right then, what are the
-element values in that array?
+    Right then, what are the element values in that array?

 .. index:: exercise; ExtractItems